Nikolai-Aleksandrovich/taxi-driver-application/README.md

-# taxi driver application
+# Score-Calculation-Application-for-Primary-School-in-QingDao
- an application for taxi friver to find their customer faster
+ an application for parent to find best Primary school for children